Binary Collisions of Dark Matter Blobs: The Blob Binary Merger Rate

 The local merger rate's dependence on $f$ is somewhat complicated because the suppression term $S$ has a complicated dependence on $f$.
 For rough estimates one can take $R_{loc}\propto f^{2/5}$ when $f\sim 1$ and $R_{loc}\propto f^{2}$ when $f\ll 1$.
 The merger rate in the entire Milky Way can be estimated by integrating (\ref{eq:gravrateestimate}) over the volume of the Milky Way.
 The resulting merger rate will depend on one's choice of dark matter profile.
 We estimate it using an NFW halo profile, where the dark matter density is described by $\rho(r) = \frac{\rho_0}{\frac{r}{h}\left(1+\frac{r}{h}\right)^2}$, and where we take $\rho_0$ = 0.4 GeV cm$^{-3}$, $h=12.5$kpc \cite{Sofue_2012}, and $r_{MW}\sim 300 $ kpc to be the radius of the Milky Way halo and the maximum distance included in the integral \cite{Eisenhauer:2003he,Deason_2020}.
 The merger rate in the Milky Way halo is then $R_{MW}= 9 \times 10^{4}\left(\frac{M}{10^{15}g}\right)^{-32/37} \text{ s}^{-1}$.

 An important assumption is that the blobs are cold and have negligibly small peculiar velocities at $z_d$.
-Blobs thermally coupled to the SM background may have non-negligible peculiar velocities.
-If these are too large, the blobs will form a binary with more angular momentum and a smaller $e$ than predicted.
+For the most eccentric blob binaries merging at time $t <t_c\sim 10^{84} t_0(M$/1 g)$^{-5/3}f^7$, $z_d \sim 3\times 10^9$ ($M$/1 g)$^{-10/37} f (t/t_0)^{-3/37}$.
+If the blobs have too much kinetic energy at $z_d$ then the binaries they form will have more angular momentum and a smaller $e$ than predicted.
 This causes most binaries that would have merged today to merge much later, suppressing the observable merger rate.
-This is avoided if the blobs forming the most eccentric binaries contribute less angular momentum to them than tidal forces from the next nearest blob.
-When $f\sim1$, the present day merger rate is not suppressed for blobs with $M>3\times 10^6 f^{-1/2}$ g, even if they are thermally coupled to the SM background at $z_d$.
-The angular momentum produced from the thermal velocity of these blobs at $z_d$ is smaller than that predicted for the most eccentric binaries.
+This is avoided if the blobs forming the most eccentric binaries contribute less angular momentum to them than tidal forces from the next nearest blob or, if the individual blobs merging at time $t<t_c$ have an average kinetic energy $< 2 \times 10^{-14}$ GeV $(M$ /1 g)$^{65/37} f^{60/37} (t/t_0)^{2/37} $.

+This kinetic energy limit impacts how blobs can be coupled to the SM background.
+Blobs with $M>3\times 10^6 f^{-1/2}$ g may be thermally coupled to the SM background at $z_d$ without it interfering with their present day merger rate.
 Blobs with $2\times 10^{-5} f^{-1/6} \text{ g} <M <3\times 10^6f^{-1/2}$ g can form binaries which merge today as long as they decouple from the thermal bath early enough to redshift their excess kinetic energy away by $z_d$.
-When $f\sim1$, these blobs must decouple from the thermal bath by $z\simeq2\times 10^{22}(M/\text{g})^{-75/37}f^{-1/2}$ to merge at the predicted rate today.
-Blobs with $M<2\times 10^{-5}f^{-1/6}$ g and $f\sim1$ will have excessive velocities at $z_d$ if they are ever thermally coupled to the SM background.
+These blobs must decouple from the thermal bath by $z\simeq2\times 10^{22}(M/\text{g})^{-75/37}f^{-1/2}$ to merge at the predicted rate today.
+Blobs with $M<2\times 10^{-5}f^{-1/6}$ g will have excessive velocities at $z_d$ if they are ever thermally coupled to the SM background.
 These blobs will only merge at the predicted rate if they form cold and never thermalize with the background.